jayaseelan94/AnimalsBehaviour/README.md

 BONUS - Multiple voice for the Rooster - (DONE)

-2. Can you design a RESTful API for querying these animals? - (DONE)
+2.Can you design a RESTful API for querying these animals? - (DONE)